CarlosMecha/ssso/README.md

     - `X-Auth-User-Email` as the user's email
     - `X-Auth-User-Name` as the user's name

-- `GET /login`: Returns the HTML login form.
+- `GET /login[?redirect=<redirect url>]`: Returns the HTML login form.
-- `POST /login`: Validates the user credentials for the form and sets the session cookie `ssso-session`.
+- `POST /login[?redirect=<redirect url>]`: Validates the user credentials for the form and sets the session cookie `ssso-session`.
+If the redirect parameter is set, it will return 302 to the redirect url.
 - `POST /logout`: Invalidates the current opened session.
 - `GET /me`: Returns the HTML page containing user's information.
 Can also return the JSON representation for API calls.